 - Worcestershire sauce (Annie’s and The Wizard’s are both vegan)

-- Vegan Mayo (I like Just Mayo and Follow Your Heart Vegenaise)
+- Vegan mayo (I like Just Mayo and Follow Your Heart Vegenaise) or try making your own like this homemade vegan mayonnaise with silken tofu

 - Hot sauce (or Sriracha)